dimitriwalters/website-template/README.md

-# html-template
+# website-template

-A starter template to create an HTML5 website.
+A starter template to create a website with all the latest and best practices.